Cervator/ArtifactoryFuns/ingress-control/README.md

 This directory holds an Argo CD app meant to run an ingress controller and an associated cert manager instance.

-TODO: Where do we set a Helm release name, especially for a chart with multiple sub-charts?
-Is it literally the same as the chart name in that case?

 ## Troubleshooting tips

 * You can preview Kubernetes YAML in a variety of ways, for instance via monokle.io's IDE or with `helm template` which can also immediately target upstream public charts like the following: